jlpteaching/gem5-assignment-template/assignments/blocked-mm-caching/assignment.md

 In this assignment, we will investigate the effect of caching on overall performance.
 We have already looked at how software implementation can help improve caching in matrix multiplication.
-In regards to hardware models, we will use different cache hierarchies to see the effect of cache size and latency on the performance.
+Regarding hardware models, we will use different cache hierarchies to see the effect of cache size and latency on the performance.
 Under the `components` directory, you will find modules that define the different models that you should use in your configuration scripts.

-- Board models: You will use th `RISCVBoard`.
+- Board models: You will use the `RISCVBoard`.
 - Board models: You will use the `OutOfOrderCPU`.
-This component uses the O3CPU with all of the default parameters.
+This component uses the O3CPU with all the default parameters.
 - Cache models: You can find all the models you need to use for your cache hierarchy under `components/cache_hierarchies.py`.

 You can find three models for your cache hierarchy.